-With that background, please don’t be surprised when we tell you that bringing your cat or dog may not be straight forward; may incur significant costs and may require a period of quarantine.
-The link to the right will give you full details.
+With that background, please don’t be surprised when we tell you that bringing your cat or dog may not be straightforward, may incur significant costs and may require a period of quarantine.

 The thought of moving house can be a worry, but in practice it will work out fine if you discipline yourself to approach things logically.
 You are not the first.
 Every month thousands do it successfully.
 The prospect of what might happen is far worse than the reality of what will happen when you follow this simple advice.

-That even refers to your favorite old broken wooden spoon.
-The cost of the removal will not be greatly influenced by any attempt to cull out “old stuff”.
-But everything you cull will have to be replaced with scarce dollars, when you arrive.
+That even refers to your favourite old broken wooden spoon.
+The removal cost will not be greatly influenced by any attempt to cull out “old stuff”.
+But everything you cull will have to be replaced with scarce dollars when you arrive.
 Plus, having your “old stuff” around you will be a great comfort as you settle in.
-That especially applies to kids favorite possessions, no matter how tatty.
+That especially applies to kids favourite possessions, no matter how tatty.

 Everything is available in New Zealand, and guarantees and spare parts could become difficult for “orphan” products.

 Do give thought to buying some “souvenirs of home”; of the sort, tourists might buy, but which you would not have normally considered.
 When you have settled in New Zealand, you will be surprised at how much you enjoy the sketch of your local cathedral or framed photo of your local mountain.

 With the exception of very small children, there is no point cluttering your “on board” baggage with comforting items.
 International travel can be hell.
 There are weight restrictions, security procedures and whatever you do, living out of suitcases is going to be something you just have to live through.
 The comfort of old possessions will come when your removalist delivers your goods to your new home.